kingcoyote/indigo/README.md

 aims to reduce the overhead of Drupal and improve the flexibility of Kohana.
 The end result aims to be a minimalistic MVC that handles basic form validation, user login, permissions, GET/POST processing and other basic features, all without forcing any design constraints on the end user.
+However, to keep the proejct minimalistic, most of these extra features will be bundled as modules that can be enabled or disabled at will.

 Goals
 --------------------------------------------------------------------------------